Our mission is to promote equity, inclusion, and student success through strategic outreach, curriculum development, and collaborative efforts.

 College provides a pathway for students to explore their interests, expand their social experiences, and to build a promising career.
 While higher education offers a range of opportunity, it can be particularly challenging for students.
 We invite all students, particularly first-generation and traditionally underrepresented college students, to learn more about the College of Arts & Sciences.
 The Student Success Team can help!
 Please fill out the form below:

-The Office of Student Success has hired 10 peer mentors to serve as liaisons between our office and students at large.
-In this role, the peer mentors will support Fulbright College students through outreach, advocacy, and promotion of college resources, with the overall goal of improving students’ achievement and sense of belonging.
+The Office of Student Success has hired several individuals to support students in an academic coaching role.
+In this role, the coaches will support college students through outreach, advocacy, and promotion of college resources, with the overall goal of improving academic success and sense of belonging.